fightforthefuture/votebot-www/app/_partners/guac.md

 title: Hispanic Chamber of Commerce
 locale: en
 bubbles:
  - 'Hi!
-This is Guac the Vote and HelloVote!'
+This is the National Hispanic Chamber of Commerce and HelloVote.
+Let’s Guac the Vote'
  - 'I can help you register to vote, check your registration, and help your friends register'
  - 'Try me out!
 Enter your phone number to start.'
 ---